DavinCNorgard/412-Habit-Knowledge-Base/412 project notes/Physical Exercise/Exercise Apps/Research.md

 **Design Process**

 TandemTrack was created using Kotlin, Alexa Skills Kit, and Amazon Web Service.
-The design centered on easy synchronization between devices via Google Firebase.
-It supported features like exercise tracking, feedback review, and reminders.
+The design centred on easy synchronization between devices via Google Firebase.
+It supported features like exercise tracking, feedback review, and reminders, all accessible through both the mobile app and voice commands.

 ![[Tandem Track 2.png]]
 **Exercise Habits**

-The study explored how different interaction methods might support exercise habits.
-It found that while the voice-activated assistant was convenient for some users, while others preferred the interface of the mobile app.
+The study explored how different interaction modalities might support exercise habits.
+It found that while the voice-activated assistant was convenient for some users, others preferred the tactile interface of the mobile app, highlighting the importance of personal preference.
 The study also noted the role of social context and technical challenges like voice recognition errors in the user experience.
-The results show that the integration of smart speakers with mobile apps may assist users in maintaining their physical exercise habits by offering voice-based feedback and reminders.
+The results show that the integration of smart speakers with mobile apps in upcoming prototypes may assist users in maintaining their physical exercise habits by offering voice-based feedback and reminders.

 **References**